Karen J. Rooney, Ph.D.

 Spelling

-spelling instruction but does provide a structured way of
+but does provide a structured way of processing words

 The strategy should be used to learn spelling words, content

-vocabulary strategy, the spelling strategy uses index cards
+the vocabulary strategy, the spelling strategy uses index

-so that a cumulative spelling file can be maintained.
-On the
+cards so that a cumulative spelling file can be maintained.

 2. spells the word out loud,